developer-zebra/developer-zebra-site/src/emmtk/2-0/guide/oemdev/index.md

 ### Zebra Licensing Configuration - License Action Activate License Method From Server Custom Class

-This Managed Configuration allows an Administrator using an EMM to provide the Class of Custom Server through which a Zebra-issued license is activated on a Zebra Android device and should be specified if and only if the value ***Activate License*** is chosen for the Managed Configuration **Zebra Licensing Configuration - License Action** and the value ***From Server Custom*** is chosen for the Managed Configuration **Zebra Licensing Configuration - License Action Activate License Method**.
+This Managed Configuration allows an Administrator using an EMM to provide the Class of Custom Server through which a Zebra-issued license is activated on a Zebra Android device and should be specified only if the value ***Activate License*** is chosen for the Managed Configuration **Zebra Licensing Configuration - License Action** and the value ***From Server Custom*** is chosen for the Managed Configuration **Zebra Licensing Configuration - License Action Activate License Method**.

 - If the value ***Production Cloud Proxy*** is chosen, the license is activated by communicating to a Production *Zebra License Server* at a fixed known location on the Internet through a *Local Proxy Server*.
 The additional Managed Configuration **Zebra Licensing Configuration - License Action Activate License Method From Server Custom URL** MUST be specified to identify the *Local Proxy Server* to be used.